Aonghuso/Setanta-site/app/tut/en/decision-time.md

 scríobh("hello" == "goodbye" & 5 > 6)
 }}}

-If you run this code you will see that it prints "fíor", then "bréag" and then "bréag" again.
+If you run this code you will see that it prints "fíor", then "bréag", "bréag" and then "bréag" again.

 This is because: